 Prep a large platter or baking sheet with parchment paper.
 You will need this to place the dipped fruit on to set (but not stick) for a few minutes.

-How to Make Tanghulu Sugar Water
+How Much Sugar Water to Make

 Continue to stir the sugar about every minute or so.
 This helps it not crystallize on the sides of the pot and keeps the heat evenly distributed for the candy thermometer to read it accurately.